-Once it is reasonably safe to do so, medical assistance shall be obtained for any person who exhibits signs of physical distress, has sustained visible injury, expresses a complaint of injury or continuing pain, or was rendered unconscious.
-Any individual exhibiting signs of physical distress after an encounter should be continuously monitored until the individual can be medically assessed.
+Once it is reasonably safe to do so, and prior to booking or release, medical assistance shall be obtained for any person who exhibits signs of physical distress, has sustained visible injury, expresses a complaint of injury or continuing pain, or was rendered unconscious.
+Any individual exhibiting signs of physical distress after an encounter should be continuously monitored until he/she can be medically assessed.
 Individuals should not be placed on their stomachs for an extended period, as this could impair their ability to breathe.